remis-astr/Rpicamera/README.md

 - Network streaming (TCP, UDP, RTSP).
 - GPIO support for external triggers and focus buttons.

-This release is optimized for the IMX585 sensor and tested with the custom libcamera build maintained at https://github.com/will12753/libcamera-imx585.
+This release is optimized for the IMX585.

 ---